elerator/dense_flow_decoder/README.md

 # Installation

 To install lHDF5 see: http://micro.stanford.edu/wiki/Install_HDF5

-For installation advice for ffmpeg see:  https://github.com/jishnujayakumar/MV-Tractus Installation was tested on Ubuntu 16.04.
+For installation advice for ffmpeg see:  https://github.com/jishnujayakumar/MV-Tractus

+Makefile provided for build from source.
+Binary for Ubuntu 16.04. provided.

+Installation was tested on Ubuntu 16.04.
 If using Windows consider https://docs.microsoft.com/en-us/windows/wsl/install-win10

 # Sources: